-We know that 2020 isn't a traditional year, and this isn't a traditional Collegiate EMS Week.
+We know that 2020 and 2021 haven't been traditional years, and this isn't a traditional Collegiate EMS Week.
 We've all had to adapt our EMS operations and our learning to COVID-19, and EMS Week will adapt too.
 While the same types of in-person events held in past years may not be practical this year, we nonetheless want to know how your organization is celebrating Collegiate EMS Week or other ways you've adapted your messaging, outreach, and CPR/Stop the Bleed Education to your campus community throughout this year.
 Share your success stories with us by emailing email@example.com or tagging us in your social media posts.

 Below you may download for free the NCEMSF EMS Week Packet.
 Included in this packet is a wide variety of information from public service announcements and press releases to ideas for EMS Week activities.
 All materials are designed to help you inform your campus and surrounding communities about collegiate EMS as well as EMS in general.
 This information is intended to be a starting point, feel free to modify it and add your own information.
 Of note, the packet's suggested activities do not incorporate distancing or virtual delivery, but should still provide good ideas for activities that can be adapted to the current environment.

 Colleges develop and train those that will serve as future leaders both within the healthcare community and community at large.
 NCEMSF encourages you to develop activities that not only reach out to your campus community, but also include your campus’ greater community.